dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 {: .note }
 Add the CSS for the stats display to your style.css file.
 You can create a class `.stats` and style the `dl`, `dt`, and `dd` elements appropriately.

-First, let's display the total lines of code and commits:
+First, remove the `processCommits` function call from the function `loadData`.
+Let's display the total lines of code and commits:

 ```javascript
 function displayStats() {